huuuskyyy/CSharp-Homeworks/DSA/01. Data Structures Efficiency/03. BiDictionary/README.md

-<b>Implement a class BiDictionary<K1,K2,T> that allows adding triples {key1, key2, value} and fast search by key1, key2 or by both key1 and key2.
+<b> 3.
+Implement a class BiDictionary<K1,K2,T> that allows adding triples {key1, key2, value} and fast search by key1, key2 or by both key1 and key2.
 Note: multiple values can be stored for given key.</b>